OlivierLD/raspberry-coffee/MindWave/README.md

 See how it is done in `ClientOne` and `ClientTwo`.

-There is also a rough Swing GUI - a bit too demanding for the Raspberry PI - that shows what's going on.
+There is also a rough Swing GUI - a bit too demanding for the Raspberry Pi - that shows what's going on.
 <p align="center">
   <img src="blink.jpg">
 </p>